MicrosoftDocs/cloud-adoption-framework/docs/modernize/evaluate-modernization-options.md

 ## Modernization economics
 <!--(slides 26-28)-->

-### Motivation

-Let's evaluate from both the technical and a financial perspective.
+WORK IN PROGRESS

-So when you're thinking about modernizing things, there's a couple of different strategies that would drive this type of motion.
+When you're thinking about modernizing things, there are a few strategies that would drive this type of motion.
 Motivators tend to be more around generating new income, generating new operating income, in particular by modernizing and getting more usage of...

-With the technology that they have out there and maybe even creating market differentiators and realistically to justify any kind of modernization effort, you wanna see some operating income coming from this, not just operating margin.
+With today's technology and market differentiators and to justify any kind of modernization effort, you want to see some operating income coming rather than just operating margin.

-We've put the types of modernization into the following three groups to show....:
+We've grouped the following types of modernization :

-- Operating margin: Automating ongoing administrative work, like patching, networking, firewall configuration, with the SASS service or pass services that we have.
+- **Operating margin:** Automating ongoing administrative work, like patching, networking, firewall configuration, with the SASS service or pass services that we have.

-- Motivators: generating new income (operating income and margin), modernizing and getting more usage of the technology, creating market differentiators produces some significant...
+- **Motivators:** generating new income (operating income and margin), modernizing and getting more usage of the technology, creating market differentiators produces some significant...

+- **Infrastructure:**
+-
-- Infrastructure: Operating margin: reduce administrative work, patching, firewall administration Apps and data, getting to market faster, drive innovations, improve delivery time by 50%
+- **Operating margin:** reduce administrative work, patching, firewall administration Apps and data, getting to market faster, drive innovations, improve delivery time by 50%

 ## Modernization examples

-Here we show you some examples modernization
+Let's look at some examples of modernization.

 ### Migrating your app to Azure IaaS and Azure SQL Database Managed Instance (MI)

 This example is for a common web application running on a database.
 You could modernize only your SQL database instance, keep the web layer running as is and put it into IAS servers and migrate, or you could choose to modernize your data layer as you go and move from SQL Server on-premises to SQL database managed instances in the cloud.
 This is ultimately a migration effort, as we haven't changed any of the underlying infrastructure to create capabilities or opportunities to capitalize on cloud benefits.